 The Centennial Program includes products for income-eligible Colorado residents.
 Applicants must be a Colorado resident, at least 18 years of age (64 for the Senior Lifetime Fishing License), and have a federal total taxable income for the previous calendar year below a specific income level, depending on family size.

 The Centennial Program application may be mailed to:

 Colorado Parks and WildlifeAttn: Centennial Program6060 BroadwayDenver, CO 80216

 Please see the Centennial Program Application for complete details and requirements.

-Your household income needs to be at or below the amounts listed in the table below.
+Your federal total taxable income must be at or below the amounts in the table below.

 Source: U.S. Dept. of Health & Human Services